ldpercy/turtle/task/readme.md

 Done
 ----

+* Added a turtle intro that writes 'Turtle' on the page on the very first load (eg if no storage present)
 * Fix some excessive turtle rotation in some circumstances
 * Turtle follows mouse clicks.
 Turns out mapping between mouse and page coords is built in to the API
 * Use 'direction' instead 'heading' - there is a difference, but for the near future direction is much clearer